marigold-dev/training-dapp-3/README.md

 New contract KT1HRu51cEigmqa8jeLZkqXfL1QYHzSFAMdc originated.
 ```

-## Step 4 : Adapt the fontend code
+## Step 4 : Adapt the frontend code

 Copy the new contract address KT1*** to update the file dapp/src/App.tsx